UNGA President Volkan Bozkir To Visit Pakistan later This Month - UrduPoint

 UNGA President Volkan Bozkir To Visit Pakistan 'later This Month'

-The UN General Assembly President, Volkan Bozkir, said Tuesday he will be visiting Pakistan and Bangladesh during a trip to South Asia "later this month" at the invitation of the two governments
+The UN General Assembly President, Volkan Bozkir, will be visiting Pakistan and Bangladesh during a trip to South Asia "later this month" at the invitation of the two governments

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 4th May, 2021 ) :The UN General Assembly President, Volkan Bozkir, said Tuesday he will be visiting Pakistan and Bangladesh during a trip to South Asia "later this month" at the invitation of the two governments.
+UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 5th May, 2021 ) :The UN General Assembly President, Volkan Bozkir, will be visiting Pakistan and Bangladesh during a trip to South Asia "later this month" at the invitation of the two governments.

-Addressing a press conference at UN Headquarters, he said that he was also scheduled to visit India during the upcoming trip but had to postpone the trip because of the serious situation created by the coronavirus pandemic.
+Addressing a press conference at UN Headquarters the other day confirming his visit, Volkan Bozkir said that he was also scheduled to visit India during the upcoming trip but had to postpone the trip because of the serious situation created by the coronavirus pandemic.

 It will be the second visit to Pakistan of President Bozkir, a veteran Turkish diplomat.
 He paid a visit to Pakistan in August 2020, ahead of the opening of the 75th session of the 193-member Assembly.